Car Owner Check.

 The registered keeper is on the V5C and is responsible for tax and penalties.
 The legal owner is whoever has paid for the car or holds a financial interest.

 On a financed car, the lender is usually the legal owner until the agreement is settled.
 Buy that car privately and you can end up paying for a vehicle someone else still owns.
-A Carpeep report includes a finance check alongside the owner history, in the same £15 report.
+A Carpeep report includes a finance check alongside the owner history.

 Finance